otacke/yalw/readme.txt

 == Changelog ==

+= 0.12 =
+* now logs whenever a code was entered wrong instead of only logging too many wrong attempts.
+* improved security: autocomplete in password field not allowed anymore
+* improved security: sets HttpOnly flag to mitigate the risk of client side script accessing the protected cookie
+* fixed a bug that prevented YALW to run with BuddyPress.
+* fixed a bug with fail2ban.

 = 0.11 =
 * Initial public version (English + locale files for German).

 == Upgrade Notice ==

+= 0.12 =
+Upgrade if you need improvements for working with fail2ban or if you're runnung BuddyPress.

 = 0.11 =
 Initial public version.